3-3-3 Rule for Dogs Explained

 The 3-3-3 rule is a general guideline that represents the phases of a rescue dog or common milestones your new dog will go through… it is the first 3 days, 3 weeks, and 3 months after bringing your dog home from the shelter.

-The 3-3-3 rule is sometimes called the “rescue dog honeymoon period”.
+The 3-3-3 rule is sometimes referred to as the “rescue dog honeymoon period.”

 Download this 3-3-3 rule poster along with other great adoption resources in the Rescue Dogs 101 From Rescue to Home – Your Survival Kit